shneoh/k3s_infra_training/readme.md

 >> Replace `XX` with your assigned student number.

->> The password will be given to you during the training session.
+>> ⚠️ The temporary password will be given to you during the training session.

+>> ⚠️ You are expected to change the password to protect your Lab Env.

 ---